Kaporos/ez-grapher/README.md

 # Usage

-Create one folder inside of `data` directory per graph you want to make. (look at samples)
+Create one folder inside of `data` directory per graph you want to make.
+(The name of the folder will be the name of the graph, look at samples)

 Then, inside graph's folder, create as many files `.txt` as you want (and each of them will be plotted on the same graph), following this format: